-Let’s look at the other ingredients in this homemade body wash and what they bring to the party.
-(Because, OBVIOUSLY, homemade body wash is always a Par-tay!)
+Let’s look at the other ingredients in this homemade soothing body wash and what they bring to the party.
+(Because, OBVIOUSLY, homemade natural body wash is always a Par-tay!)

 Oatmeal has made the rounds in a number of commercial products due to its soothing properties.
 I love taking oatmeal baths when my skin needs a little extra love so it seemed like a perfect addition to this recipe.
 The oatmeal-infused water is a perfect way to make this foaming homemade body wash a little more of a spa-like experience.
 It also contains saponins which have cleansing properties similar to soap.
 Oatmeal is a natural exfoliator that can leave your skin feeling hydrated and smooth.

 Lavender Essential Oil

-Lavender essential oil is one of the best of the essential oils for skin.
-For starters it’s a really safe essential oil and super versatile.
-It also tones, revitalizes and supports healthy skin.
+Lavender essential oil is one of the best essential oils for the skin.
+For starters, it’s a really safe essential oil and super versatile.
+It also tones, revitalizes, and supports healthy skin.
 Besides, it smells luxurious… and that’s half the battle, right? (learn how to get my favorite essential oils at wholesale prices here.)
 Lavender essential oil also has calming properties.